jhudsl/Documentation_and_Usability/docs/05-getting_started.md

 ## The goal of a getting started section

-Get your new user through the potentially rocky installation steps as quickly and smoothly as possible then send them to a brief tutorial to show off the awesomeness of your tool!
+A getting started section is new users' first experience with your tool.
+It is also can be the most frustrating experience for your user if installation doesn't happen smoothly.

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d4e1_0_12 width = 400 height = 400 />

-Smooth is the goal here, we want to aim for the least amount roadblocks to your users being able to create something with your tool as possible.
+Our goal for our getting started section is to guide our new users through installation steps as quickly and smoothly as possible then send them to a brief tutorial to show off the awesomeness of your tool!

 ## Aspects of a smooth getting started section